young, 5 mm

 on cyanobacteria (blue-green algae).
 As in S. striatus, the blue and gold

 ocelli may represent aposematic coloration "advertising" the presence

 of toxins concentrated from its food.
 It lays a tangled, golden-brown

 egg string that hatches in six to seven days in the laboratory.

-Big Island, Maui, Oahu and Kauai: may be widely
+Big Island, Maui, Oahu, Kauai and Pearl & Hermes Reef: may be widely

 distributed in the Indo-Pacific (pending further work to determine